 Time Series Graphs and Wave Elevation Profiles.
 In addition to the tsunami scenarios, the computer model produces time series data for "gauge" locations in the area.
 These points are simulated gauge stations that record the time, in seconds, of the tsunami wave arrival and the wave height observed.
 It is especially noteworthy that the greatest wave height and velocity observed are not necessarily associated with the first tsunami wave to arrive onshore.
-Therefore evacuees should not assume that the tsunami event is over until the proper authorities have sounded the all-clear at the end of the evacuation.
+Therefore evacuees should not assume the all-clear at the end of the evacuation.
 Figure 4 depicts the tsunami waves as they arrive at a simulated gauge station.
-Figure 5 depicts the overall wave height and inundation extent for the two scenarios at the profile locations shown on this map.
+Figure 5 depicts the overall wave height and inundation extent for the two scenarios at the